loganwright/Polymer/README.md

 Use this to define what model the response for this endpoint should be mapped to.
 If this endpoint is an array response, the endpoint will return an array of this class.

-> NOTE: This class must conform to JSONMappableObject protocol
+> NOTE: This class must conform to GenomeObject protocol

 ######ObjC